Reasons for Hair Fall in India | Book Hair Fall Test Online Now

 Hair loss is one of the major and earliest symptoms of iron deficiency in the body.
 Due to a low iron level in the body, the blood does not have sufficient red blood cells to carry oxygen to cells throughout your body, including the hair follicles.
 Due to lack of oxygen, the hair becomes deprived of essential nutrients required for growth and strength.

-Ferritin is the protein which stores iron in your body, and low levels are one of the most common causes of hair loss.
-Without ferratin, the growth cycle of hair is reduced.
+Ferritin is the protein that stores iron in your body, and low levels are one of the most common causes of hair loss.
+Without ferritin, the growth cycle of hair is reduced.
 It’s possible to be low in ferritin without being iron deficient, which is why with your iron level, it’s vital they also check your ferritin levels too.
 Serum ferritin levels below or equal to 30 ng/mL are strongly associated with hair loss.

 Along with hair loss, the other symptoms of lupus are extreme fatigue, joint pain, swelling, muscle pain, headaches, oral ulcers, photosensitivity and a butterfly-shaped rash across the cheeks and nose.
 Do consult your doctor, timely treatment may help correct hair loss problems.